 So, in addition to economic democracy, PROUT advocates a democratic political system with certain modifications.
-PROUT favors the three branch system of Executive, Legislative, and Judicial with the addition of an independent Financial or Public Exchequer department.
+PROUT favors the three-branch system of Executive, Legislative, and Judicial with the addition of an independent Financial or Public Exchequer department.
 This is an important addition that would monitor federal spending and publicize the strengths and weaknesses of government programs.
 This department would keep the accounts of the other three departments.
-All of these departments should function independently.
+All of these departments should function independently of the elected representatives and their machineries.